yangoliver/yangoliver.github.io/_posts/2016/2016-08-26-agile-notes-1.md

           - Added
           - Deleted
           - Reprioritized
-          - Estimate (should done by dev team)
+          - Estimate
-            - For accuracy instread of precision
+            - The goal is for accuracy instread of precision
+            - Must be done by dev team
+              - Not PO
+              - Not by a senior engineer
+            - Done before PO prioritize the PBI
+            - Estimates are not a commitment
-            - Relative estimating
+            - Method: Relative estimating, instead of absolute estimating
               - Planning Poker
+              - Based on points, instead of people/day
               - Find a base
           - Split
+            - By data
+            - By operations (CRUD)
+            - By workflow steps
+            - By simple/complex scenarios
+            - By simpale/complex rules
+            - By IO path
+            - By acceptance test
+            - By functional and non-functional
+            - by subbing out external dependencies
+            - By having spike (investigation)
-          - Update
+          - Update for any unclear or poor definitions
         - When refinement?
           - Backlog Grooming meetings
             - Up front meetings before 1~2 sprints